-I. PERMITTED METHODS
+I. Permitted methods

-- A. Stunning
+A. Stunning

 - 1. Captive bolt pistol

 - 2. Concussion

 - 3. Electronarcosis

 - 4. Exposure to carbon dioxide

-- B. Killing
+B. Killing

 - 1. Free bullet pistol or rifle

 - 2. Electrocution

 - 3. Exposure to carbon dioxide

-- C. The competent authority may, however, authorize decapitation, dislocation of the neck and the use of a vacuum chamber as a method of killing for certain specific species, provided that Article 3 is complied with and that the specific requirements laid down in point III of this Annex are met.
+C. The Veterinary Services may, however, authorise decapitation, dislocation of the neck and the use of a vacuum chamber as a method of killing for certain specific species, provided that Article 3 is complied with and that the specific requirements laid down in Part III of this Schedule are met.